 In this section we test our full framework for automatic learning of action detectors including (i) automatic retrieval of training action clips by means of script mining (Section 2), (ii) temporal localization of actions inside clips using discriminative clustering (Section 3) and (iii) Supervised temporal detection of actions in test videos (Section 4).
-To train an action classifier we use fifteen movies3 aligned with the scripts and choose two test action classes OpenDoor and SitDown based on their high frequency in our data.
-Our only manual supervision provided to the system consists of text patterns for the actions defined as (/PERSON . opens/VERB . door/NOUN) and (/PERSON . sits/VERB . down/PARTICLE).
-Matching these text patterns with scripts results in 31 and 44 clips with OpenDoor and SitDown actions respectively.
-We use these clips as input to the discriminative clustering algorithm and obtain segments with temporally localized action boundaries.
-The segments are passed as positive training samples to train an SVM action classifier.
-To compare performance of the method we also train two action classifiers using positive training samples corresponding to (a) entire clips and (b) ground truth action intervals.
+To train an action classifier we use fifteen movies aligned with the scripts and choose two test action classes OpenDoor and SitDown based on their high frequency in our data.
+Our only manual supervision provided to the

-3Our fifteen training movies were selected based on their availability as well as the quality of script alignment.
+&lt;sup>3Our fifteen training movies were selected based on their availability as well as the quality of script alignment.
 The titles of the movies are: American Beauty; Being John Malkovich; Casablanca; Forrest Gump; Get Shorty; Its a Wonderful Life; Jackie Brown; Jay and Silent Bob Strike Back; Light Sleeper; Men in Black; Mumford; Ninotchka; The Hustler; The Naked City and The Night of the Hunter.